Everyone likes to be appreciated, and your members are no exception. Your association wouldn’t be the same without its members.

 Assess how well your organization is delivering on the most important member benefits.
-The Community Brands research study found the top three reasons members join an association is for networking prospects, job opportunities, and certifications and credentials.
-However, member priorities will shift over the course of one’s member journey and career.
+The Community Brands research study found the top three reasons members join an association are networking prospects, job opportunities, and certifications and credentials.
+However, member priorities will shift throughout one’s member journey and career.

 Be sure to consider your members’ needs and expectations today as well as how they change through the member journey.
 Learn as much as you can about your members by asking them for feedback via surveys.
 Remind members of their benefits and point out benefits they haven’t used yet.
 This gesture shows members your organization cares enough to make sure they get the most out of their memberships.

 Incorporate changes to benefits based on your self-assessment and member feedback.
 Share the changes with members to let them know you’re listening and understand their needs.
 And, don’t make it a one-time thing.
 Plan to continually gather information about their interests and needs, and then use it to inform your services and programs.